Omikhleia/resilient.sile/examples/manual-styling/character.md

 The default display format, when not specified, is `arabic`.

-The prepended and appended text string can be set to false, if you need to disable an inherited value.

 The "kern" value is usually a positive non-breakable glue.
 Some packages, however, accept negative "before kern" values for specific use cases.